TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 worried about the total force the quadcopter might have to generate throughout the trajectory, one might want to minimize the acceleration.

-The theory of the polynomial solver is described in detail in [LaTex in the P4 repo](../../../src/P4/doc/tex).
+The theory of the polynomial solver is described in detail in LaTex in the [P4 repository](https://github.com/tuckerhaydon/P4/doc/tex).
 Run the makefile to build the corresponding PDF.
 Writing the code to solve the for the polynomials is mostly an exercise in bookkeeping so you are not required to write any of code.

 Instead, you will write and run a series of experiments using the polynomial solver.
 The intention is that you will build up a more intuitive understanding